Albion Greyhound Racecourse

-The Albion Greyhound Racecourse was a greyhound racing and Motorcycle speedway stadium in Salford.
+The Albion Greyhound Racecourse was a greyhound racing and Motorcycle speedway stadium in Salford, England.

 Origins

 The residents of Salford had a large horse racecourse on their doorstep in the Charlestown Ward known as the Manchester Racecourse or Castle Irwell.
-This course had been in existence since around 1850 and the passion for racing led to a greyhound track starting life in 1928 not long after the introduction of oval track greyhound racing to the UK in 1926.
+This course had been in existence since around 1850 and the passion for racing led to a greyhound track starting life in 1927 not long after the introduction of oval track greyhound racing to the United Kingdom in 1926.

 The track to be known as the Albion Greyhound Racecourse would be squeezed into a piece of land adjacent to the River Irwell and the two bridges crossing it to the north and south formed part of the Cromwell Road and Gerald Road.
 These roads were linked to the Seaford Road that ran alongside the east side of the track.
 The horse racecourse was on the north side.